 We all know the four Baldwin Brothers: Alec, Daniel, Billy and Stephen.
 But, just like the seldom-mentioned-but-highly-successful fifth Baldwin brother, Boris Baldwin, covered calls seem to get no credit for the tremendous potential they have to juice dividend growth investing returns.

 The following two paragraphs get a little technical, but I promise that if read through it, then consult the Investopedia page to further your knowledge, you could quickly be on your way to juicing your dividend income growth by 1-2% per year.
 So, please bear with me…

 A call is an option, which is just another term for a contract between you and another person.
-If I buy a call, I pay a price (the premium) for the right to buy 100 shares of a stock (the underlying) at a given price (the strike price) at or before a given time (the expiration date).
+If I go to crb direct to buy a call, I pay a price (the premium) for the right to buy 100 shares of a stock (the underlying) at a given price (the strike price) at or before a given time (the expiration date).
 For instance, AT&T (Ticker: T) closed at $33.13/share on Thursday.
 I can buy a call for $59 (the premium) that will give me the right to buy (exercise the call) 100 shares of AT&T (the underlying) for $35/share (the strike price) on or before October 16th, 2015 (the expiration date).
 Now, why would I ever pay to buy stock for higher than the current price?
 Well, what if AT&T is trading for $40/share on or before October 16th?
 I get to buy those 100 shares for $35/share and could sell them right back at market prices ($40), making a quick $500; backing out the cost of my $59 call, I netted a profit of $441.
 If AT&T never goes above $35, well, I just wasted $59, but thanks for playing.